SubClub-The-Sublet-Management-App/SubClub-Docs/Project-Activity-Log.md

 * Configure the database by connecting it to MongoDB Atlas, and create the schemas for our collections.

-* Create user routes for the collection of room.
+* Create routes for the collection of room.

 * Create CRUD operations for the room.